FrazierLE/group-project/README.md

 1. Flexbox and CSS

 ### Additional Attachments:
-There is an excel sheet attachment with this repo.
+There is an excel sheet attachment with this link (https://docs.google.com/spreadsheets/d/11MGPaCizQZxq_U6jdGcjLsC3CquSq9zm4vjAnj6Hz7Y/edit#gid=0).
 This excel sheet helps readers understand what is occurring on each line in the scripts.js file.